10 Shoot Shoot – Force It (1975)

 The Schenker years.
-One of the most illustrious and – I daresay – productive segments of UFO‘s 51 years or so of existence.
+One of the most illustrious and – I daresay – productive segments of UFO‘s 50 some years or so of existence.
 It is a fact that this period did produce many of the major hits this underrated band produced over time.
 Trademark Hard Rock and fledgling Metal, or straight rock’n’roll continued to spew forward as the band accelerated out to space and went for stardom.

 UFO inevitably created many sometimes iconic tracks in the process, 10 of which we have ranked for you.
 Now, fire up that playlist and let her rip.